Renegade Legion: Video games

-In addition to the board games and the role-playing game, two computer games set in this universe were published by Strategic Simulations, Inc. Renegade Legion: Interceptor was a straight translation of the turned-based board game of the same name, and allowed two players to fight each other with a squadron of starfighters.
+In addition to the board games and the role-playing game, two computer games set in this universe were published by Strategic Simulations, Inc. Renegade Legion: Interceptor was a straight translation of the turn-based board game of the same name, and allowed two players to fight each other with a squadron of starfighters.
 The Interceptor computer game also contained a ship creation generator, providing players the ability to produce custom ships.

 The second game was called Renegade: the Battle for Jacob's Star.
 This game deviated from the Interceptor game system by becoming a space dogfighting simulator, very similar to Wing Commander.